 It’s a question even the most seasoned fundraisers ask themselves during their benefit’s planning process.
 Luckily for you, we have the answers…well, our customers do.

 From school athletic team raffles to large benefit galas, our clients have done it all.
-They’ve shared their best event marketing tips with us, so we’re spreading the love.
+They’ve shared their best fundraiser promotion tips with us, so we’re spreading the love.
 Incorporate the following into the promotional strategy for your next fundraiser and watch attendance (and donations) rise.

 - Avoid Digital Overload.
 While social media is a powerful tool, messages can get lost in the clutter filling everyone’s social media streams and inboxes.
 Mailing a postcard or handing out flyers gets your event noticed.
 Printed material also supports online efforts.
 As people scroll through their social media feed, they’ll recall the piece they received and click on your link.
 For example, when Samantha Greenwood hosted All Dressed Up, she promoted via social media, the print and online event sections of her local paper, and made flyers to post around town and postcards to leave where tickets were sold.

 - But Don’t Neglect Social Media.
 Occasionally throwing up a link to where followers can buy raffle tickets online or posting a picture or two to Instagram isn’t going to cut it.
 Post regularly and have a plan.
 Betsy Myers, a supporter and corporate sponsor of Katie’s Dream, suggests an approach that can be applied to any fundraiser: “I recommend posting as many theme-related photos as possible when using social media.
 For example, we posted a photo of Katie in her new helmet once she hit her first goal of $250.”